moroboxai/moroboxai-game-sdk/README.md

 ## Minimal Node.js project

-We will setup a simple Node.js project for writing a game that works in MoroboxAI.
+We will setup a simple Node.js project for writing a game that can be run in MoroboxAI.
 As **moroboxai-game-sdk** is written using TypeScript, we will also configure the project to be compiled with TypeScript.